Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

 \subsection{On-Device Inference Systems and Frameworks}

 \textbf{Inference System} In system-level optimization, recent work has leveraged heterogeneous accelerators in modern SoCs.
-For instance, llm.npu~\citep{llm_npu_ASPLOS25} restructures execution at the prompt, tensor, and block levels on NPUs, while offloading outliers and FP operations to CPU/GPU and reordering subgraphs to improve utilization—addressing the limitation that mobile NPUs only support static input shapes.
-PowerInfer-2~\citep{powerinfer2} proposes an NPU-CPU collaborative framework that offloads LLM inference based on neuron activation density, enabling models larger than the device's memory to run on smartphones.
+For instance, llm.npu~\citep{llm_npu_ASPLOS25} restructures execution at the prompt, tensor, and block levels on NPUs, while offloading outliers and FP operations to CPU/GPU and reordering subgraphs to improve utilization---addressing the limitation that mobile NPUs only support static input shapes.
+PowerInfer-2~\citep{powerinfer2} proposes an NPU--CPU collaborative framework that offloads LLM inference based on neuron activation density, enabling models larger than the device's memory to run on smartphones.
+Both works target heterogeneous offloading \emph{within an LLM} (at the operator, tensor, or neuron level), whereas \name targets heterogeneous offloading \emph{across multimodal modules} of an LMM (vision encoder, projector, language backbone, and audio).
+The two directions are complementary: per-operator NPU/CPU partitioning and per-module accelerator placement can in principle be combined. \name further exploits a property unique to multimodal pipelines---the static-shape requirement of mobile NPUs is a pain point for variable-length LLM prompts but a natural fit for vision encoders that operate on fixed-resolution images.

 \textbf{Open-source Frameworks} MLC LLM~\citep{MLC_LLM, MLC_repo} uses TVM~\citep{TVM_OSDI2018} to deploy LLMs natively on mobile and edge devices.
-However, TVM’s heavy resource requirements make it impractical for routine on-device inference on small platforms, and it falls short in power and memory efficiency. llama.cpp~\citep{llama_cpp}, developed by Georgi Gerganov with C++, is a lightweight and portable LLM inference frameworks.
+However, TVM’s heavy resource requirements make it impractical for routine on-device inference on small platforms, and it falls short in power and memory efficiency. llama.cpp~\citep{llama_cpp}, developed by Georgi Gerganov in C++, is a lightweight and portable LLM inference framework.
 It supports multiple backends, including Vulkan, OpenCL, and CUDA, but struggles with efficiency on many mobile and edge GPUs.
-Our experiments show that on specific platforms, it often defaults to CPU offloading and is even slower on GPU, limiting performance gains, as indicated in Tab~\ref{tab:gpu_offloading_models}.
+Our experiments show that on specific platforms, it often defaults to CPU offloading and is even slower on GPU, limiting performance gains, as indicated in Table~\ref{tab:gpu_offloading_models}.
 Many existing inference frameworks are using llama.cpp as their backends, like LlamaEdge~\citep{LlamaEdge} and Ollama~\cite{ollama}.